LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

   <li>Find all the intersections between the edges of polygon 2 with polygon 1.
     <ol type="i">
         <li>Insert each intersection into both lists maintaining the clockwise order of points. </li>
         <li>Label each intersection as ENTRY or EXIT points depending on if they enter polygon 1 from polygon 2 or exit polygon 1 to polygon 2.
-Label them as VERTIX if neither.</li>
+Label them as VERTEX if neither.</li>
     </ol>
   </li>
   <li>Walk through all vertices on polygon 2.
     <ol type="i">
         <li>Each time an unvisited ENTRY point is encountered, start recording a region of intersection.</li>
-        <li>Follow the vertices until an EXIT vertix is encountered, then move to the corresponding vertix on polygon 1.</li>
+        <li>Follow the vertices until an EXIT vertex is encountered, then move to the corresponding vertex on polygon 1.</li>
-        <li>Continue following the vertices on polygon 1 until an ENTRY vertix is encounted, then move back to the corresponding vertix on polygon 2.</li>
+        <li>Continue following the vertices on polygon 1 until an ENTRY vertex is encounted, then move back to the corresponding vertex on polygon 2.</li>
         <li>Repeat steps ii and iii until the starting point is encountered.
 All visited points lie on the region of intersection.
 Continue along polygon 2.</li>
     </ol>
   </li>